Joffcom/n8n-nodes-rss-feed-trigger/README.md

 ## Version history

-0.1.2 - Fixed activation issue \
+0.1.3 - Bumped versions and removed error output to match standard nodes 0.1.2 - Fixed activation issue
-0.1.1 - When running manually it will return the first item for the feed \
-0.1.0 - Initial Release
+0.1.1 - When running manually it will return the first item for the feed 0.1.0 - Initial Release